visualweber/social-oauth-zf2/README.md

 Usage
 -----

-As usual add it to your application.config.php 'ZendOAuth2'.
+As usual add it to your application.config.php 'SocialOAuth'.

-Copy & rename the `config/zendoauth2.local.php.dist` to your autoload folder and fill the information needed.
+Copy & rename the `config/socialoauth.local.php.dist` to your autoload folder and fill the information needed.

 ### In your controller/action do:
 ```php